codewar65/VTX_ClientServer/README.md

 ## To Do($) / To Fix(!) / Investigate(?)

-!
-Full screen vtxclient

-! effects as class like fadeScreen()

-$ HTTP requests as new thread.

 ?
 WSS / certificate support in server.

-$ Redo website.

 ? thin version of uvga16.

-$ Reduce the server to web server / websocket proxy only with not mangling of web files.